-If an employee's job is made redundant during their adoption leave or within 6 months of their return to work, they will be entitled to a similar job on no less favourable terms and conditions, if one is available.
+If an employee's job is made redundant during their adoption leave or within 18 months of the date of placement, they will be entitled to a similar job on no less favourable terms and conditions, if one is available.

-The employee will be given priority over other employees if the vacancy is suitable. without having to go through a competitive process such as a competitive interview.
+The employee will be given priority over other employees if the vacancy is suitable, without having to go through a competitive process such as a competitive interview.
 Otherwise, the normal redundancy policy applies.